All Products

 3. Optional.
 Configure verification alerts.

-If you select Full Data Verification for Data Verification Mode, you can configure Full Data Verification Alert based on your business requirements.
+If you select Full Data Verification for Data Verification Mode, you can also configure Full Data Verification Alert as needed.

 Parameter